jaijojv/DevOps/README.md

 ## ***To setting up Jenkins Master/Slave configuration we need at least two AWS EC2 instances with Ubuntu OS installed***.

 At First to manage our Jenkins installation we need to create a sudo user.
-## 1. Creating a Sudo User on Ubuntu
+## 1. Creating a Sudo User on Ubuntu for Jenkins
 Log in to your system as the root user.
-Then run the following commands.
+Then run the following commands(Prefered username is **jenkins**.
+If you want any other username please modify the commands accordingly)

 _Command:_
 ```
-adduser username
+adduser Jenkins
 ```
 _Output:_
 ```
-Adding user `username' ...
+Adding user `jenkins' ...
-Adding new group `username' (1001) ...
+Adding new group `jenkins' (1001) ...
-Adding new user `username' (1001) with group `username' ...
+Adding new user `jenkins' (1001) with group `jenkins' ...
-Creating home directory `/home/username' ...
+Creating home directory `/home/jenkins' ...
 Copying files from `/etc/skel' ...
 New password:
 Retype new password: